pudly/schmopera-hugo/content/articles/strange-sensual-energy-salome-at-roh.md

 date = "2018-01-10T10:25:00-05:00"
 lastmod = "2018-01-10T20:26:00-05:00"
 publishDate = "2018-01-10T18:13:00-05:00"
-slug = "strange-sensual-energy-salome-at-roh"
-title = "Strange sensual energy: Salome at ROH"
+short_description = "I didn't love the conceptual presentation of the Dance of the Seven Veils.
+It felt contrived and obvious, with its Freudian symbolism.
+I wanted more mystery, more horror and more beauty from it.
+Like the set, it felt distinctly 21st-century.
+It lacked the fragrance and uncomfortable beauty of Strauss' score and the original text itself." slug = "strange-sensual-energy-salome-at-roh" title = "Strange sensual energy: Salome at ROH"
 +++